Benefits of Buying Vintage

 Vintage Shopping Tips:

-Know your measurements!
 Measure yourself at home or get a friend to help.
 At a minimum, memorize your bust, waist, hip and inseam measurement or write it in your phone's notes.
 Bring a measuring tape with you if you're shopping in a physical store as often the measurements will not be on the tag and vintage sizing labels are often irrelevant.
 Consider the fit when you're measuring.
 Can it be worn oversized, cropped or baggy?
 For fitted garments, you want those measurements you took to match up.
 You may also want to compare it to an existing piece in your wardrobe that fits exactly how you want.
 If shopping in person, be sure to try vintage on before buying.
 If that's at a vintage market or show, wear tight clothing so that you can put things on over top as there will be limited or only communal dressing rooms.
 If you're shopping online, check seller return policies before buying in case it doesn't fit right (at least vintage sellers won't burn or dump their returns like fast fashion sellers do).
 Most sellers will have comprehensive measurements on their online listings.
 Send them a message if you're unsure.

-Do the sniff test!
 1970s polyester is one of the biggest culprits for holding onto odours.
 Know that these garments have lived a life.
 They may have perfume or scented detergent odours.
 They may be musty from sitting in a closet or the previous owner may have been a smoker.
 Most odours can be removed depending on the fabric but it's definitely a consideration.

-Be open to doing repairs, alterations and stain removal.
 Just because a garment has a small imperfection doesn't mean it's time for landfill!
 Let's all do our best to repair where we can.
 Some visible repair methods can be beautiful!
 Also, know that it's very easy to shorten a hem or replace buttons.
 If you don't know how to sew, your local seamstress will be able to help.
 These small alterations can be done at affordable prices.
 For older vintage, more work might be required to replace a lining for example.
 Consider if the item is worth it to you to put in some extra work.
 There are a lot of incredible tailored pieces from the 40s and 50s that just need their linings replaced and they deserve it!

-Eucalan wool detergent is great for laundering delicate vintage items, so keep it in mind!
+Eucalan no-rinse wool detergent is great for laundering delicate vintage items, so keep it in mind!
 Be prepared to properly care for and store your garment to make it last.

 Also consider dye jobs on natural fibres to bring a garment back to life or correct a discolouration issue.